 Tip #5 - Offer Training & Development

 Something else that needs to be offered as part of your HR offering is training and development.
-What we’re talking about is face-to-face or online training that allows employees to do their work more effectively.
+What we’re talking about is a face-to-face or online training that allows employees to do their work more effectively.
 It also has the added benefit of improving staff retention.

 70% of staff would consider leaving their current job for businesses that offer training & development opportunities, so you neglect this aspect at your peril.